Quick reference guide

 Black economic empowerment

-The Broad-Based Black Economic Empowerment (BBBEE) Act has as its main objective the economic empowerment of previously disadvantaged South Africans.
-It sets out a scoring matrix that rates an entity's compliance against five metrics, being: (i) black ownership; (ii) management control; (iii) skills development; (iv) enterprise and supplier development; and (v) socio-economic development.
-Compliance with BBBEE legislation in South Africa is not mandated by law, other than in specific sectors such as the minerals and mining sector.
-However, having a higher BBBEE rating provides entities with a competitive advantage, particularly when contracting with the government of South Africa or state-owned entities, who will require their suppliers to have a sufficient BBBEE rating.
+The Broad-Based Black Economic Empowerment Act (“BBBEE”) has as its main objective the economic empowerment of historically disadvantaged South Africans.
+It sets out a scoring matrix that rates an entity's compliance against five metrics, namely: (i) ownership; (ii) management control; (iii) skills development; (iv) enterprise and supplier development; and (v) socio-economic development.
+Compliance with BBBEE legislation in South Africa is not mandated by law, other than in specific sectors such as the information technology and mining sectors.
+However, having a higher BBBEE rating provides entities with a competitive advantage, particularly when contracting with the government of South Africa or state-owned entities, which will require their suppliers to have a sufficient BBBEE rating.

 In the private sector, BBBEE instead works on an incentive basis, as a higher BBBEE rating will make an entity more competitive in the South African market.
 Therefore, the point of departure for BBBEE in South Africa is that an entity will aim for a higher BBBEE rating level in order to either contract with organs of state and public entities, or to attract private sector customers looking to improve the enterprise and supplier development element on their own BBBEE scorecard (as this element of the BBBEE scorecard allocates points based on the extent to which the entity in question procures goods and services from empowering suppliers with strong BBBEE levels).